British Values at Hadfield Infant School.

 Tolerance of those of different Faiths and Beliefs

 Assemblies are planned to give children opportunity to reflect of a variety of beliefs, cultures and moral values.
-Our curriculum incorporates teaching and learning opportunities for children to explore aspects of the wider world and an appreciation of cultural diversity as in for example – Festivals, Divali and Chinese New Year.
 The RE curriculum is also carefully planned to equip children with the knowledge which will enable them to understand the diverse nature of peoples beliefs.
 We help them to understand, accept, respect and celebrate diversity.